 After you're satisfied with what you've selected, tap "Next."
 Your iPhone will take a guess at who's with you in the pictures and add them as suggested people to share with.
 You can always add people by tapping "Add People."
 Once everyone is added, tap "Share in Messages," where you'll be sent to Messages.
 The collection will appear as a little card, which you can send out by tapping the "Send" arrow.

 You don't have to just share suggested collections, you can select a group of photos or videos from anywhere in the Photos app, then tap the share icon to open up the share sheet.
-There, you will see a new "Shared Albums" option.
+There, you will see a "Shared Albums" option (which was called "iCloud Photo Sharing" in earlier iOS versions).
 Tap that.

 An iCloud popup will open where you can immediately "Post" into the last used shared album.
 You can also tap on "Shared Album" to change it or create a new album.
 If you select "New Shared Album," you'll name it, then hit "Next."
 After that, enter an email or phone number to send it to someone, then hit "Next" again.
 Back at the main popup screen, you can add a comment, then hit "Post" to send it.